hhjiang/mcores/README.rst

 epsilon: used for pruning away false cluster-cores.

 cluster_threshold: Determines the minimum threshold distance to classify points to its corresponding closest (Hausdorff distance) estimated modal-set.
 All other points do not get assigned to a cluster.
-If this paramter is None, then all points get assigned to some cluster.
+If None, then all points get assigned to some cluster.

 **Finding Clusters**: